 Concurrently, the C.M.
-Russell Museum is undertaking a historic partnership with the Calgary Stampede to produce a companion exhibition in giclée of all 24 paintings shown in 1919.
-The exhibition will be housed in the Western Oasis at Stampede Park throughout the run of the event, July 5-14, 2019.
+Russell Museum undertook a historic partnership with the Calgary Stampede to produce a companion exhibition in giclée of all 24 paintings shown in 1919.
+The exhibition was housed in the Western Oasis at Stampede Park throughout the run of the event, July 5-14, 2019.

 For more information, visit cmrussell.org.